mehulagg/gitlab/doc/raketasks/backup_restore.md

 The process described in this section will not work if you used a [custom filename](#backup-filename) for your backups.

-You may want to set a limited lifetime for backups to prevent regular backups using all your disk space.
-The next time the backup task is run, backups older than the `backup_keep_time` will be pruned.
+To prevent regular backups from using all your disk space, you may want to set a limited lifetime for backups.
+The next time the backup task runs, backups older than the `backup_keep_time` are pruned.

 This configuration option manages only local files.
 GitLab doesn't prune old files stored in a third-party [object storage](#uploading-backups-to-a-remote-cloud-storage)